mtpulido/American-Sports-Betting/README.md

 ```

 ## Change Log
- There was no need to remove API data as I was firmly instructed to stop working and not accomplish my post MVP goal of displaying the data for the football, college basketball, and hockey.
-I thus removed it from my timeframes.
-Due to this I also removed "render other API content".
+ There was no need to keep "remove API data" or "render other API content" in my timeframes as I was instructed to stop working and not try to accomplish my post MVP goal to display the data for football, college basketball, and hockey.

  Also, I had to adjust the odds data as it came in a decimal format and i needed it to display the +/- larger numbers.
 I added this in next to the adjusting the time.